 Supported Platform : Chromecast | Apple TV | Roku | Fire TV | Android | iOS | Xbox O and 360 | PlayStation 3 and 4 | Wii U

-Anime Prime is one of the best anime apps for android which simplifies browsing for your favourite anime.
-Usually referred to as the Netflix for anime, it boasts a similar user friendly interface.
+Anime Prime is one of the best anime apps for android which simplifies browsing for your favorite anime.
+Usually referred to as the Netflix for anime, it boasts a similar user-friendly interface.

 This app allows you to browse through its two broad categories of subbed and dubbed content, which is further categorized according to genres, trending, and new releases.
 Since the library is updated on a regular basis, you see a lot of new titles every time you open the app.

 Anime Prime also happens to be the first app to stream real 1080p content.
 Apart from these wonderful features, the app also has added features like tracking your favorite anime, making a watchlist, checking the schedule for new releases, inbuilt anilist.co, and kitsu.io syncing, offline streaming, and dark mode for battery efficiency.

 Although one might have to encounter some pop-up ads while streaming on Anime Prime, it can be overlooked.